imd1005-web-development-winter-2023/assignment-02/README.md

   <dt>Do I need to include sketches, concepts, or initial low fidelity mockups in the report</dt>
   <dd>No. If you would like to share your design or creative process I'm happy to look at them, but it is not required.</dd>

+  <dt>Can I use trademarked or copywritten material on my page?</dt>
+  <dd>Yes!
+As this is for educational purposes, all of the source is open, and no one is trying to sell their design or code you can absolutely use trademarked or copywritten material.</dd>

 </dl>

 ## Helpful links